FabioChiodini/kiodo-pks-test/vrops/README.md

-More info on how to setup PKS and vRealize LogInsight here:
+More info on how to setup PKS and vRealize Operations here:

 https://blog.kiodo.io/post/seeingisbelieving/